Cost Function and Learning Process in Machine Learning

 Step 2: Realization of the mistake

-Now machine has both actual value (Y) and estimated value (Y') based on its initial random guess of parameters.
-To evaluate the accuracy of its prediction, machine will calculate the average error or cost function for all input samples.
+The machine has both actual value (Y) and estimated value (Y') based on its initial random guess for parameters.
+To evaluate the accuracy of its prediction, the machine will calculate the average error or cost function for all input samples.
 This process is similar to what was described in the previous example.

 Step 3: Rectifying the mistake

-• The algorithm may only be able to check limited number of combinations of parameters, or it may have limited precision in its calculations.
-As a result, machine may miss a combination of parameters that would have produced a lower value of the cost function.
+• The algorithm may only be able to check a limited number of combinations of parameters, or it may have limited precision in its calculations.
+As a result, the machine may miss a combination of parameters that would have produced a lower cost function value.

-• Another reason could be (Not applied to the above scenario because there is only one minima): Optimization algorithm may be stopping at a local minima rather than global minima, which is actual minimum value of cost function across all possible combinations of parameters.
+• Another reason could be (Not applied to the above scenario because there is only one minimum): Optimization algorithm may be stopping at a local minimum rather than a global minimum, which is the actual minimum value of the cost function across all possible combinations of parameters.

 Step 4: Learning from mistakes

-Now machine will store two parameters as “learning” (θ0 = 0.9999 and θ1 = 1.0001) that it learned after trying various combinations of these parameters.
-We know these parameters are not perfectly correct, but our machine could only learn these values within the given time limit.
+Now the machine will store two parameters as "learning" (θ0 = 0.9999 and θ1 = 1.0001) learned after trying various combinations of these parameters.
+We know these parameters are not perfectly correct, but our machine could only find these values within the given time limit.

-Machines store the values of their parameters as weight and bias matrices in their memory.
-The size of these matrices depends on the specific problem at hand and how many parameters the machine needs to learn to accurately map input and output data.
+Machines use matrices to store the perfect values for these parameters, called weight and bias matrices.
+The size of these matrices depends on the specific problem and how many parameters the machine needs to learn to map input and output data accurately.
+The representation of predicted output in terms of input, weight and bias matrices like this: Transpose of weight multiplied with input vector X and the resultant is added to the bias matrix.

 relations of Weight and Bias matrices with output